haddocking/haddock3/docs/continuing_runs.md

 # Extend an unknown run

 HADDOCK3 allows you to extend a run without previous knowledge of the run configuration.
-For example, you have several runs for which you want to perform a CAPRI evaluation to the last step.
+For example, you have several runs for which you **now** want to perform a CAPRI evaluation at the last step.
 How to do this?

 Create a new configuration file containing just the `caprieval` module, or whatever and many modules you desire.
 For example: